citp/privacy-policy-historical/s/sa/sav/savills.com.md

 We’ll use one of these safeguards:

   * Transfer it to a non-EEA country with privacy laws that give the same protection as the EEA.
 Learn more on the European Commission Justice website.
   * Put in place a contract with the recipient that means they must protect it to the same standards as the EEA.
-Read more about this here on the European Commission Justice website,
+Read more about this here on the European Commission Justice website.
   * Transfer it to organisations that are part of Privacy Shield.
 This is a framework that sets privacy standards for data sent between the US and EU countries.
 It makes sure those standards are similar to what is used within the EEA.
 You can find out more about data protection on the European Commission Justice website.

 **8\.
 Your rights in relation to your personal information**

-  * You have a number of rights in relation to your personal information, these include the right to:
+You have a number of rights in relation to your personal information, including the right to:

   * Be informed about how we use your personal information
   * Obtain access to your personal information that we hold
   * Request that your personal information is corrected if you believe it is incorrect, incomplete or inaccurate